chanchanngann/data-streaming-on-eks/README.md

 helm install strimzi-operator strimzi/strimzi-kafka-operator -n kafka
 ```

 3. Check if the pods are running.
-You can also follow the logs of the operator.
+You can also check the logs of the operator.
 ```bash
 kubectl get pods -n kafka